The only thing she knows is true anymore is that the dragon needs to die.

 “None of the characters other than Khany really changes over the course of the story either.”
 The Muse soldiered on.
 “It would be nice to see the Dragon have a little more compassion for the individual humans and for Jashn to stop putting his city first come heck or high water.
 We already have the arc of Kahny learning there are some things more important than individual lives, but the others need to change too.”

 “Well Jashn was willing to leave the city to go help the town even though he didn’t really need to, but Dragon hasn’t changed any.”
 The Writer pointed out.

 “And I don’t see why I have to,” he countered.

 “– so that change is going to be a bit harder to work in, but I think we can do it.”
-The Writer fowned down at the script.
-“You know I just realised that Khany is way more dangerous at the end of the story.
+The Writer frowned down at the script.
+“You know I just realized that Khany is way more dangerous at the end of the story.
 She started out a human with wild magic and now she’s a dragon with wild magic.
 Shouldn’t that mean that Jashn and Dragon would be more motivated to kill her off or at least try and drive her away so she can’t harm them?”

 “Maybe she needs to go hang out with Dragon’s mentor,” said Jashn.
 “He didn’t seem to mind that she had wild magic.
 If he did there’s no way he would have taught her how to channel magic.”